lbfiorino/flow-export/cicflowmeter/README.md

 # The .tar and .zip files will be in the pathtoproject/CICFlowMeter/build/distributions

-# For just Run, type:
+# To just run the Application, type:
 # // linux:
 ./gradlew execute
 # //windows: